top of page

 Re-Envisioning the Literature We Teach

-Second, while the English canon is valuable, I believe that it should be used very sparingly in middle and high school English classrooms.
-Despite perennialists' adoration of the canon, most of those works are not appropriate for adolescents.
-Canonical literary texts a) were written for more mature and thus more experienced audiences; b) use older vocabulary and syntax that are often off-putting and discouraging to younger readers; c) are overwhelmingly white and western in nature, thereby reinforcing specific ideologies; and d) are not culturally relevant to many of today's youth.
 We need to be fostering a love of reading rather than creating students with a superficial and begrudging understanding of "classic" texts.
 We are fortunate in that we now have a wealth of high quality texts written for adolescents and young adults (visit my young adult literature pages for example).
 The "timeless" ideas of great literature are addressed in many of these texts and are done so in ways that today's students will actually appreciate.
 The latter point is extremely important.
 If we are to create lifelong learners, we need to foster in our students a desire to read.
-Far too many individuals have learned from their high school English experiences to dread reading literature and thus stop reading literature and worse, stop reading more generally.
+Far too many individuals have learned to dread reading from their high school English experiences; as a result, they stop reading literature and worse, stop reading more generally.
 When one stops reading, one is more easily coerced into believing falsehoods and myths.
 We do not have to look far to see what happens when the American populace cannot or chooses not to read.

 We also need to seek out new ways to connect students to texts and ideas and change how we teach students to express themselves.
 While we need to continue teaching students how to write effectively using standard conventions, we need to welcome and to teach new multi-modal, multi-genre, and more stylized forms of self-expression and thereby provide students with new ways of demonstrating their learning and their ideas.
 Writing a solid prose essay is a valuable skill, but learning that skill should not come at the expense of learning other genres and modalities of self-expression.
+In the ever-expanding digital world in which we find ourselves, we should be encouraging students to make good use of such technologies to explore and to demonstrate what they have been learning in and out of school.
+We as teachers should recognize that students can write and make arguments in a myriad of ways, some more creative than others.
+Writing should be empowering rather than formulaic; it should be creative rather than static.

 Two-Tiered and Segregated English Education